anoma/taiga/book/src/spec.md

 - $nf_1, …, nf_n$ - input note nullifiers
 - $cm_1, …, cm_n$ - output note commitments
 - $ce_1, …, ce_n$ - encrypted output notes
+- custom public inputs

 Private inputs (`w`):
 - $note^{old}_1, …, note^{old}_m$ - input notes openings
 - $note^{new}_1, …, note^{new}_n$ - output notes openings
 - custom private inputs

+Each validity predicate has a fixed number of public inputs and unlimited amount of private inputs.
+Currently, the allowed number of public inputs is limited to `20`.

 #### Checks
 As opening of the notes are private parameters, to make sure that notes that the VP received indeed the ones that correspond to the public parameters, VP must check: